teiniker/teiniker-lectures-python/basics/types/README.md

 assert "n" == word[5]
 ```

-Indices may also be negative numbers, to start counting from the right.
+**Indices may also be negative numbers**, to start counting from the right.

 _Example:_
 ```Python
 word = "Python"